AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-ecommerce-data.md

 ---
 # Expected Google ECommerce data

-After your Google ECommerce account is successfully connected to MBI, the system will start importing data into a table titled **ecommerce.**.
+After your Google ECommerce account is successfully connected to MBI, the system will start importing data into a table titled **ecommerce**.
 This table will record a data row for each transaction.
 This includes the following order-level data columns:

 | **Column Name** | **Description** |
 | \_id | This column is the primary key. |